Disclaimer: My thoughts are all over the place. They are like birds flying everywhere. 🙂

-But, I’ve been wondering if we have focused too much on people period, regardless of gender, and not enough on Jesus?
+HOWEVER, I’ve been wondering if we have focused too much on people period… regardless of gender, and not enough on Jesus?

-Thanks to Constantine who sadly institutionalized Christianity using the book of Leviticus rather than the book of Acts model, and plus my own pastoral training, my mind still forgets that we are called to be the priesthood of believers!
+Constantine sadly institutionalized Christianity using the book of Leviticus rather than the book of Acts model, but our minds need to shift to the fact that we are called to be the priesthood of believers!

 No professional pastors required.

 We are ALL pastors called to share the truth, to love each other and honour each other.